 This post may contain affiliate links.

-These Jack and the Beanstalk activities are perfect for spring!
+These Jack and the Beanstalk activities are perfect for young readers!
 Add this book (and these activities) to your garden, seed, and plant studies.

 Fee-fi-fo-fum, I smell a good book coming up!
 I’ve always loved the story of Jack and the Beanstalk.

 I love when a less-than-good choice (trading a cow for a handful of beans) has a good outcome (discovering the goose that lays golden eggs in the giant’s castle).

 Really, Jack was just trying to be helpful.
 It’s really a story about a boy trying to do right by his momma even if he gets a little sidetracked by a shortcut.

 Kids tend to love this classic, as well.
 It’s a great story to read in the springtime when seeds are sprouting and plants are growing.

 Jack and the Beanstalk Activities

 • Life cycle of a plant: Talk about the life cycle of a plant.
 What happens to seeds when they’re planted?